-Studies on the Growth of Youth sports - many studies have been done on why kids are not playing sports and are not staying in sports as long as they used to.
-The Aspen Institute's Project Play (see Sport for All, Play For Life -did a large study on youth sports that we embrace and agree with.
+Studies on the Growth of Youth sports - many studies have been done on why kids are not playing sports and are not staying in sports past the age of 12 or 13.
+The Aspen Institute's Project Play - see Sport for All, Play For Life -did a large study on youth sports that we embrace and agree with.
 We have seen the same trends in hockey in CAHA and want to address and reverse some of these trends.
-Some of the key findings that apply to our strategy include the fact that kids, via their quitting the sport, are telling us that our model is broken.
-We have increased travel teams at the detriment of our House programs, focused on winning, separated kids out too early, and not allowed everyone to play.
+Some of the key findings that apply to our strategy include the fact that kids are quitting the sport and telling us that our model is broken.
+We have increased travel teams at the detriment of our House programs, focused on too much on winning, separated kids out too early, and not allowed everyone to play.

 According to the kids, it isn't fun.
-The chart shows what kids are telling us.
+The chart (along with the rest of the report) shows what kids are telling us.